 The historic Mangawhare station homestead (1879) is located off Taihape Road south of Sherenden.
 Further west is the Matapiro station homestead (1907), designed by noted architect Charles Tilleard Natusch.

-The westernmost settlement of Kurīpāpango was well-known as a mountain resort in the 1880s and 1890s.
+The westernmost settlement of Kurīpāpango was a mountain resort in the 1880s and 1890s.
 The area was also farmed, and later became part of the Kaweka Forest Park.

 Kaweka Forest Park